conradakunga/Blog/_posts/2025-05-10-flexible-leveraging-of-appsettingsjson-in-net-applications.md

 var app = builder.Build();
 ```

-The parameter optional is used to control what happens if the file is missing.
+The parameter `optional` is used to control what happens if the file is missing.
 Here we are indicting it is mandatory.

 This will return the following:

 ![customfilesettings](../images/2025/05/customfilesettings.png)

-If it is not found, the application will throw an exception.
+If the file is not found, the application will throw an **exception**.

 ```plaintext
 Unhandled exception.
 System.IO.FileNotFoundException: The configuration file 'companysettings.json' was not found and is not optional.
 The expected physical path was '/Users/rad/Projects/blog/BlogCode/ApplicationSettings/companysettings.json'.